iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Since update it doesn't work.
 Used to be brilliant.<br> :date: __2021-04-23 10:21:10__

 > Rubbish now its updated.
 Old version was perfect<br> :date: __2021-04-21 19:14:03__

-> Can't open it 😕<br> :date: __2021-04-17 10:46:59__

-> Downloaded so many times and followed all instructions to get it work and it fails every single time!
-In addition the settings don't account for new hauwei phones!<br> :date: __2021-04-16 20:13:18__